Rafig Bayramov: Life and education

-Rafig Bayramov was born on November 10, 1972 in Baku.
-He graduated from secondary school №10 in Baku with honor medallion in 1989.
+Rafig Bayramov was born on November 10, 1972, in Baku.
+He graduated from secondary school №10 in Baku with an honor medallion in 1989.
 He got admitted into Baku State University in 1990 and graduated from the university with honors diploma in 1995.
 During his education, he worked as laboratory assistant at the scientific-research laboratory of "Application of computer and mathematical methods in historical researches", participated in historical and applied researches and became the author of several scientific articles.
 From 1995 to 1997 he served in Azerbaijani National Guard.

 Activity

-In 1998-1999, he worked at Youth and Sports Department of Executive Authority of Nizami District in Baku, and in 1999-2001 he worked in various responsible positions at Public-Political Department of Executive Power of Baku City.
+In 1998-1999, he worked at the Youth and Sports Department of the Executive Authority of Nizami District in Baku, and in 1999-2001 he worked in various responsible positions at the Public-Political Department of Executive Power of Baku City.

 Rafig Bayramov worked as Senior instructor at the Ministry of Youth, Sport and Tourism of the Republic of Azerbaijan from 2001 to 2003.

 From 2003 to 2006, he worked as Deputy Minister in the Ministry of Youth, Sport and Tourism.

-Between 2006-2014 he worked as the assistant to the Minister of Culture and Tourism of the Republic of Azerbaijan.
+Between 2006-2014, he worked as the assistant to the Minister of Culture and Tourism of the Republic of Azerbaijan.

 From July 2014 to June 2018, he worked as Head of Administration of the Ministry of Culture and Tourism.

-In June 2018 he was appointed Deputy Minister of Culture of Azerbaijan.
+In June 2018, he was appointed Deputy Minister of Culture of Azerbaijan.

-Since January 2015, he is the Chairman of the Commission of Competition at Ministry of Culture and Tourism.
+Since January 2015, he is the Chairman of the Commission of Competition at the Ministry of Culture and Tourism.